rotundasoftware/steamer/README.md

 	stuff : function( callback ) {
 		var keys = this._manifest;
-		async.map( keys, client.get, function( err, values ) {  // get values from redis
+		async.map( keys, client.get, function( err, values ) {  // Get values from redis.
 			if( err ) return callback( err );

-			var payload = _.object( keys, values ); // make a hash from our keys + values
+			var payload = _.object( keys, values ); // Make a hash from our keys + values.
-			callback( null, payload ); // return it as the stuffed contents of this container }
+			callback( null, payload ); // Return it as the stuffed contents of this container.
+		}
 	},
 } );